 Here, the parties were married in China, lived the majority of their married life in China, and separated in China.
 China is the jurisdiction most closely associated with their relationship.
 Accordingly, the internal law of China is the proper law of the relationship.

-BC Interjurisdictional Family Property Lawyers Explain That Avoiding Multiple and Conflicting Court Decisions Is A Key Factor
+Vancouver Interjurisdictional Family Property Lawyers Explain That Avoiding Multiple and Conflicting Court Decisions Is A Key Factor

 The third factor is the desirability of avoiding multiple proceedings or conflicting decisions in different courts or tribunals: s.
 106(5)(d).